adkelley/javascript-to-purescript/tut26/README.md

     (from <<< to $ x) == (identity x)
     (to >>> from $ y) == (identity y)

-From above, we also see that the result of these compositions is the same as applying the identity function to the value.
+We see from above that the result of these compositions is the same as applying the identity function.
 You can also think of `from` and `to` as functions `f` and `g`, so that more formally:

 ![img](../resources/tut26-isomorphism.png)